psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![GNN Architecture Explained](/static/img/gnn-architecture.png)

-The development and evaluation of graph-based Twitter bot detection models is hindered by existing datasets.
+The development and evaluation of graph-based Twitter Bot detection models is hindered by existing datasets.
 The Bot Repository3 provides a comprehensive collection of existing datasets.
 Of the listed datasets, only three provide the graph structure among Twitter users: Cresci-2015 [Cresci et al., 2015], TwiBot-20 [Feng et al., 2021c], and TwiBot-22 [Feng et al., 2022].

 We replicated the recent `FTG` method - BotRGCN [Feng et al., 2021b] - on the TwiBot-20 dataset where F, T, G denote Feature, Text, and Graph-based, respectively.
 We selected the BotRGCN model as it gives the highest accuracy among all feature, text, and graph-based methods on the TwiBot-20 dataset.
 Next, we explored different variants of the BotRGCN method.
 Finally, we explored generating embeddings using other pre-trained NLP models like RoBERTa and BERT.